 Lanfranco Aceti is known for his extensive career as an artist, curator, and academic.
-He is a visiting professor and research affiliate at ACT @ Massachusetts Institute of Technology and professor and director of the Arts Administration Program at Boston University.
+His works of art have focused on aesthetics and the relationship with contemporary politics, financial exploitation, pauperization, precarization, racism, populism, and gender.
+He believes that art should have the same role of a knife that pierces the veil of ignorance and enables people to see a different vision of the world.
 He is the founder of The Studium: Lanfranco Aceti Inc., the founder and Director of OCR (Operational and Curatorial Research in Contemporary Art, Design, Science and Technology), and founder and Director of MoCC (Museum of Contemporary Cuts).
-He has also founded the Media Exhibition Platform (MEP), which has operated from 2010, and has presented a range of international exhibitions both online and in physical spaces with an international curatoriate together with Christiane Paul (Whitney Museum of American Art).
+He has also founded Contemporary Art and Cultures (CAC), which will start operations in late 2021.